 This Loop-End (LE) instruction branches back to label.
-LBB0_1 and decrements the number of elements to be processed in register lr.
+LBBO_1 and decrements the number of elements to be processed in register 1r.
 It also ensures that, for the last iteration, the right vector lanes are enabled or disabled, for example, it takes care of the tail-predication.
 Using Arm Compiler 6, tail-predicated loops can be generated from source code or intrinsics.

-7 Vector instruction example: VMLADAVA
+7. Vector instruction example: VMLADAVA

 The next example is the Vector Multiply Accumulate Add Accumulate Across Vector (VMLADAVA) instruction.
-We are introducing the VMLADAVA instruction across another instruction, which is the VMLADAV.
+This example introduces both the VMLADAVA instruction and the non-accumulating variant, VMLADAV.

 The VMLADAV instruction multiplies together the corresponding lanes of two input vectors, then sums these individual results to a produce a single value.